RalfZimmermannSDU/RiemannStiefelLog/Stiefel_log_general_metric/SciPy/README.txt

-SciPy code for the Riemannian logarithm on the Stiefel manifold under the canonical metric
+SciPy code for the Riemannian logarithm on the Stiefel manifold for a one-parameter family of metrics

-solves the "geodesic endpoint problem" locally
+- solves the "geodesic endpoint problem" locally

 In a Linux shell, run either of the scripts